yanirmanor/mf-multi-react/readme.md

 ## Prerequisites

-- Node.js (version 14 or later recommended)
+- Node.js (version 14 or later recommended) for repack node 16
 - npm or yarn

 ## Installation